lorenzo-stoakes/linux-vm-notes/rough.md

 * Expand page flags list to be more exhaustive.

-* Stupid question - does the global page flag cause a page mapping to remain in the TLB at _all_ times, not even being evicted due to not being used?
-I strongly suspect not, I suspect it just prevents flushes but not 'aging out' of the cache.
-But worth checking.

 * Examine the wonders of `include/linux/pfn_t.h` - Seems to be a specific PFN type with flag bitfields added in.